-But even with all the great merchandise you may have, you must have a well-trained sales staff to deliver…
+But even with all the great merchandise, you may have, you must have well-trained sales staff to deliver…

-A person who is well-trained can sell anything because opening your heart to someone is product agnostic; it doesn’t depend on the merchandise.
+A well-trained person can sell anything because opening your heart to someone is product agnostic; it doesn’t depend on the merchandise.

 To be able to consistently get the sale, you need to teach a step-by-step process of building rapport, presenting the merchandise, and getting the sale.